Major Merger of two Spiral Galaxies

 During the merger event, the spiral arms of the two disks get heavily distorted.
 Their cold gas components get shocked during the collision, and subsequently many stars are formed in a so-called starburst event.

-While the two galaxies “dance” around each others, the outermost, least bound stars get stripped from the galaxies and build up shells or other “tidal features”.
+While the two galaxies “dance” around each other, the outermost, least bound stars get stripped from the galaxies and build up shells or other “tidal features”.

 The smaller the less massive galaxies, the more symmetric are these shells.